Simple Home Purification (Panchakarma)

 During the entire time it is important to get plenty of rest and to observe a light diet.
 From day four eat only Kitchari (see recipe).

 After three days of internal oleation it is time for external oleation.
-For the next three days apply 7 to 8 ounces of warm (not hot) oil to your body following with a hot bath or shower (see Abhyanga).
+For the next three days apply 7 to 8 ounces of warm (not hot) oil to your body following with a hot bath, shower or home sauna (see Abhyanga).
 Abhyanga lessens the agni (digestive fire).
 To keep it working have one teaspoon of Triphala with hot water every night of days 4-6.

 Day 7 is a day of cleansing, light fasting, and complete rest.
 In the morning when you wake up, take a purgative of pure castor oil with ginger or lemon tea.
 Vata and Kapha types use 2 Tbsp, Pitta- 1 Tbsp of castor oil.
 Follow the castor oil with a cup of herbal tea every half hour.
 Take no solid food until you have moved your bowels about four to six times.
 In the evening eat a light dinner of Kitchari (see recipe).
 No work or vigorous activity at that day.
 Relax, meditate, and sleep as often as you like.